SnapMLA: Efficient Long-Context MLA Decoding via Hardware-Aware FP8 Quantized Pipelining: Online Scale Fusion for Softmax Accumulation

+\paragraph{Scale Convention and Exactness} Throughout this section, a quantized tensor \( X_q \) with scale \( \sigma_X \) represents the real-valued tensor \( X \approx \sigma_X X_q \), with scales broadcast along the corresponding GEMM reduction dimension.
+For QK computation, \( \sigma_q \) and \( \sigma_K \) correspond to the content scales \( S^{Q_c} \) and \( S^{K_c} \) used in the pre-scaled RoPE alignment.
+For PV computation in the absorbed MLA form, the value operand reuses the latent content cache; therefore, the per-token \( V \) scale \( S_V \) follows the same latent-cache scale convention as the content cache.
+We use \( \sigma_P^{(k)} \) exclusively for the dynamic quantization scale of the fused probability block at tile \( k \).
+The scale relocation \( P(S_V \odot V_q) = (P \odot S_V)V_q \) and the online state rescaling are algebraically exact up to finite-precision rounding; approximation is introduced by FP8 quantization of the content cache and fused probability blocks.
+In implementation, dynamic scales are lower-bounded by a small \( \epsilon \) before division to avoid zero-scale cases.

 Block-wise \( P \) quantization introduces scale variations across blocks.
-To maintain arithmetic accuracy during tiled accumulation without incurring explicit dequantization overhead, we integrate the quantization scaling factor directly into the iterative Online Softmax process.
-Specifically, we track two intermediate states during the tiled computation: the normalization statistic \( L \) (the accumulated sum of exponentials) and the partial attention output \( O \).
-To ensure numerical stability and consistent scale handling across blocks, we perform an \textit{implicit dequantization} by modifying the standard Online Softmax update rules.
+To maintain arithmetic accuracy during tiled accumulation without incurring explicit dequantization overhead, we fold the probability-block quantization scale into the online Softmax accumulation updates.
+Specifically, we track two intermediate states during the tiled computation: the scaled normalization statistic \( L \), which tracks the accumulated sum of exponentials in the current probability-scale domain, and the partial attention output \( O \).
+The QK logits and the Softmax distribution are unchanged; scale handling is applied after exponentiation, when the per-token \( V \) scale is fused into the current probability block.

-To ensure hardware efficiency and minimize computational overhead, we introduce a method that fuses the quantization scaling factor \( S_k \) with the local maximum \( m^{(k)} \) of each block.
-This approach allows the intermediate states \( L \) and \( O \) to be updated iteratively while maintaining compatibility with hardware tiling.
+To ensure hardware efficiency and minimize computational overhead, we maintain \( O \) and \( L \) in the current probability-scale domain.
+Let \( \sigma_P^{(k)} \) denote the dynamic quantization scale of the fused probability block at tile \( k \), and let \( S_V^{(k)} \) denote the per-token scale of \( V \).
 The following update rules describe how the normalization statistic and the attention output are computed in this hardware-optimized pipeline: